Her (2013 film): Plot

-In 2025 in Los Angeles, Theodore Twombly is a lonely, introverted man who works at beautifullyhandwrittenletters.com, a business that has professional writers compose letters for people who cannot write letters of a personal nature on their own.
-Depressed because of his impending divorce from his childhood sweetheart Catherine, Theodore purchases a copy of OS¹, an artificially intelligent operating system developed by Element Software, designed to adapt and evolve according to the user's interactions.
+In a near future Los Angeles, Theodore Twombly is a lonely, introverted man who works for a business that hires professional writers to compose letters for people who are unable to write letters of a personal nature on their own.
+Depressed by his impending divorce from his childhood sweetheart, Catherine, Theodore purchases a copy of OS¹, an artificially intelligent operating system developed by Element Software, designed to adapt and evolve based on the user's interactions.
 He decides he wants the OS to have a feminine voice, and she names herself Samantha.
 Theodore is fascinated by her ability to learn and grow psychologically.
 They bond over discussions about love and life, including Theodore's reluctance to sign his divorce papers.

-Samantha convinces Theodore to go on a blind date with a woman with whom a friend has been trying to set him up.
+Samantha convinces Theodore to go on a blind date with a woman a friend has been trying to set him up with.
 The date goes well, but when Theodore hesitates to promise to see her again, she insults him and leaves.
-While discussing relationships with Samantha, Theodore explains that he briefly dated his neighbor Amy in college, but they are now just friends and Amy is married to their mutual friend Charles.
 After a verbal sexual encounter, Theodore and Samantha develop a relationship that reflects positively in Theodore's writing and well-being, and in Samantha's enthusiasm to grow and learn.
-Amy later reveals that she is divorcing Charles after a trivial fight.
-She admits to Theodore that she has befriended a feminine OS that Charles left behind, and Theodore also confesses that he is dating his OS.
+Theodore's neighbor and long-time friend Amy later reveals that she is divorcing her husband Charles after a trivial fight.
+While discussing this with Samantha, Theodore explains that he and Amy briefly dated in college, but they are now just friends.
+Amy later admits to Theodore that she has befriended a feminine OS that Charles left behind, whereupon Theodore confesses that he is dating his OS.